oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

     </copy>
     ```

-6. Uncomment the following line of code in the `init()` method to initialize the an XA data source object.
+6. Uncomment the following line of code in the `init()` method to initialize an XA data source object.
     ```java
     <copy>
     initializeOracleXADataSource();